justinfrevert/risc-roll/README.md

 # Risc-roll
 ### "Trustlessly offload computations of Substrate chains with zk proofs, without the zk learning curve"

 This repository serves as a Proof of Concept (POC) for *partial* zkrollups of Substrate chains.
-Our goal is to explore the possibilities of enabling Substrate/rust developers to build zk rollups in *plain rust*, eliminating the need for writing circuits.
-By leveraging the power of Risc0 and Rollup architecture, we aim to create an efficient and scalable solution for Substrate extrinsics.
+Our goal is to explore the possibilities of enabling Substrate/rust developers to leverage zk proofs *without the difficulty of circuit design*, and at any level throughout the Substrate stack.

+We try to exemplify this through a zkrollup of an extrinsic: balance transfers.
+Substrate developers are in a unique position to selectively roll up parts of their chain and enshrine the rollup results simply and in pasteable code similar to the pallet that we show.
+In the future, it may be possible to rollup any substrate pallet through some process that generates the appropriate guest code for it.
+In lieau of such a process, we show that this is a simple process to perform manually.

 *This project was developed over the course of one month at the 2023 Consensus Web3athon*